 CLN5 disease is one of a group of disorders known as neuronal ceroid lipofuscinoses (NCLs), which may also be collectively referred to as Batten disease.
 All these disorders affect the nervous system and typically cause worsening problems with vision, movement, and thinking ability.
 The different NCLs are distinguished by their genetic cause.
 Each disease type is given the designation "CLN," meaning ceroid lipofuscinosis, neuronal, and then a number to indicate its subtype.

 The incidence of CLN5 disease is unknown; more than 85 cases have been described in the scientific literature.
-CLN5 disease was originally thought to affect only the Finnish population as they were the first individuals to be diagnosed with the condition.
+CLN5 disease was originally thought to affect only the Finnish population because they were the first individuals to be diagnosed with the condition.
 However, research has since shown that CLN5 disease affects populations worldwide.
 NCLs, including CLN5 disease, are still most common in Finland, where approximately 1 in 12,500 individuals are affected.
 Collectively, all forms of NCL affect an estimated 1 in 100,000 individuals worldwide.

 CLN5 disease is caused by mutations in the CLN5 gene, which provides instructions for making a protein whose function is not well understood.
 After the CLN5 protein is produced, it is transported to cell compartments called lysosomes, which digest and recycle different types of molecules.
 Research suggests that the CLN5 protein may play a role in the process by which lysosomes break down or recycle damaged or unneeded proteins within the cell.